NBCLab/NBCLab.github.io/README.md

 This website (and most GitHub Pages-based sites) uses [Jekyll](https://jekyllrb.com).
 Jekyll uses HTML, CSS, [Liquid](https://shopify.github.io/liquid/), and Markdown to produce [static](https://en.wikipedia.org/wiki/Static_web_page) websites.
-This website also uses the Bootstrap framework via [JekyllBootstrap](http://jekyllbootstrap.com) and LESS (a simple extension to CSS).
+This website also uses the Bootstrap framework via [JekyllBootstrap](http://jekyllbootstrap.com) and SASS (a CSS preprocessing tool).

 Okay, so what does this all mean to the layperson?